Further detail and rationale

 A change in the ambient temperature of seawater, or in air temperature during emersion.
 Intertidal marine organisms experience a wide range of temperatures.
 If emersed at low tides intertidal organisms may be exposed to the heat of summer or the cold frosts of winter.
 Sub-tidal, permanently immersed marine species, however, will be exposed to a narrower temperature range since seawater takes time to warm or cool, and therefore ‘buffers’ the effects of extreme temperatures.
 Marine organisms are likely to be more tolerant of slow temperature change than sudden change.
 For example, species are likely to be more sensitive to a temperature change of 5 °C if it occurs over a period of a few hours rather than a few days.

-Thermal discharges are likely to be between 2° C and 10° C above the ambient temperature (UNEP 1984).
-UNEP (1984) recommend an impact assessment level for thermal discharge plumes of equal to or greater than 3 °C.
+Thermal discharges are likely to be between 2°C and 10°C above the ambient temperature (UNEP 1984).
+UNEP (1984) recommend an impact assessment level for thermal discharge plumes equal to or greater than 3°C.

-NB: Long term change in the average mean or winter minima and summer maxima resulting from climate change are addressed in the rationale but are not assessed under sensitivity and recoverability.
-This is because any increase or decrease in distribution and abundance of a species, as a result of long term change, is dependant on factors other than temperature alone, such as adult longevity, reproductive type and the importance of barriers to distribution at the organisms current limits of distribution.
+NB: Long-term change in the average mean or winter minima and summer maxima resulting from climate change are addressed in the rationale but are not assessed under sensitivity and recoverability.
+This is because any increase or decrease in distribution and abundance of a species, as a result of long-term change, is dependent on factors other than temperature alone, such as adult longevity, reproductive type and the importance of barriers to distribution at the organisms' current limits of distribution.

 The water clarity scale refers to the effect of changes in light penetration, essential for photoautotrophs, because of changes in turbidity.
 The scale refers to the depth at which the incident surface illumination is reduced to 1% of surface intensity and approximates to the lower limit of growth in photophilic algae.
 It should be noted that turbidity may vary with season and coastal waters are likely to have a higher turbidity at times as a result of winter storms and riverine runoff.